updated 8-18-07

 Kettle with reflections

 Suspension of Disbelief: Most of us has seen Davey Jones from Pirates of the Caribbean, and we suspended disbelief by believing he's a real character in the movie.
 Now let's assume you encountered him on a beach in real life.
-Question 6a: What would be your reaction?
-Question 6b: Assuming you decided this was a person in a costume, describe the issues with this kind of mask.
+Question 5a: What would be your reaction?
+Question 5b: Assuming you decided this was a person in a costume, describe the difficulties of creating or wearing such a mask.

-Question 7: Someone has released a huge amount of a black pollutant into the river and no one noticed where it came from.
+Question 6: Someone has released a huge amount of pollutant into the river and no one noticed where it came from.
 How do you think the polluter was able to hide its crime?

-Question 8: China has been quite lax about pollution.
-Here we see some buildings releasing pollutants.
-The red stuff is obviously some kind of pollutant.
-Where do you guess these pollutants go?
+Question 7: China has been quite lax about pollution.
+Here we see some buildings discharging chemicals, which might be some kind of pollutant.
+If so, where do you guess these pollutants go?

 On the show, "B.S," with magicians Penn & Teller, they show how blood is attracted to a magnet.
 Every time Teller moved the big black magnet to one side or the other of the glass tray, the blood would be pulled towards it.